0mbi/aoc2020-08/README.md

 # Advent of Code 2020: Day 8
 Implemented in rust with the help of nom parser library

-To build with cargo:
+To run with cargo:
 ```
-cargo run main.rs
+cargo run
 ```